Industrial-Strength-Marketing/industrial-lead-source/README.md

 Industrial Lead Source
 ======================

 A javascript helper library for marketing attribution.
-The library will parse `utm` parameters from the url or set them to appropriate values and store them in browser cookies.
+The library will parse [utm parameters](https://support.google.com/analytics/answer/103386) from the url or set them to appropriate values and store them in browser cookies for use on current and subsequent page views.

 It's up to the developer to retrieve information from the stored cookies and send it to third-party systems.

+A typical use case is to retrieve the stored values and inject them into hidden form fields for storing lead attribution with a form submission.

 UTM Url Params
 -----------

-These utm url params are parsed and stored:
+These utm url params are stored:
-- utm_source
+- utm_source (may be set automatically to one of 'Direct' )
 - utm_campaign
 - utm_medium
 - utm_content
 - utm_term

+If no utm parameters are present when the page loads, default values for `utm_source` and `utm_medium` will be used based on presence of an
+[http referrer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) and whether it's a known search engine of note or not.

 ### Usage: